JorelAli/CommandAPI/docssrc/src/annotationsintro.md

 {{#include ../../CommandAPI/commandapi-annotations/src/test/java/WarpCommand.java:warps_command}}
 ```

 Firstly, we declare our command `warp`.
 To do this, we use the `@Command` annotation and simply state the name of the command in the annotation.
-This annotation is attached to the class `WarpCommand`, which basically indicates that the whole class `WarpCommand` will be housing our command.
+This annotation is attached to the class `WarpCommand`, which indicates that the whole class `WarpCommand` will be housing our command.

 The annotation framework is designed in such a way that an entire command is represented by a single class.
 This provides a more modular approach to command declaration that allows you to easily contain the methods of a command in one location.